VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Implementation

 \subsubsection{Background Script}

-The background script contains the majority of our client-side functionality.
-It uses the browser's API ({\texttt{chrome.webRequest.onHeadersReceived}) to scan \texttt{HTTP} response headers to detect which servers support \sys{}.
-If present, it parses the \sys{} \wrapper{} request and \vcr{} endpoints, along with the client id cookie, from the headers.
+This component houses most \vcr-side functionality.
+It uses the browser's API (\texttt{chrome.webRequest.onHeadersReceived}) to scan \texttt{HTTP} response headers to detect which servers support \sys{}.
+If present, it parses the relevant \sys{} endpoints and the client id cookie from the headers.